-HEDA: Conducting a Health Equity Data Analysis: A guide for local health departments in Minnesota
+Conducting a Health Equity Data Analysis (HEDA): A guide for local health departments in Minnesota

 Analyzing health inequities requires a process that uses data to identify health differences between population groups instead of only examining the population as a whole.
 The process then continues by identifying and examining the causes of these population differences in health.
-"HEDA: Conducting a Health Equity Data Analysis" provides information on how to think about and analyze data related to health equity, and serves as a starting point for understanding how to document health inequities in Minnesota.
+This site and guide provide information on how to think about and analyze data related to health equity, and serves as a starting point for understanding how to document health inequities in Minnesota.

 The guide is organized into the following sections:

 - Conducting the health equity data analysis